Villagers protest giving land for shrimp farming in Olpad

 Over a hundred villagers, most of them women, gathered at the collector’s Thursday evening, demanding rollback of the 2021 decision to allot the land with block number 495 for shrimp farming.

 In the memorandum, the villagers said that if shrimp ponds are developed on the land, there would be no outlet for rainwater and it would accumulate in the farms, damaging crops.
-They said farmers would face huge loss as cattle grazing also would be affected and demanded that trees should be planted on the land instead.
+They said farmers would face huge loss as cattle grazing also would be affected.
 They also threatened of self-immolation if their demands are not met.

-Kunvad village leader Vivek Patil said, “We have raised the demand as shrimp farm would affect the livelihood of villagers.”
+Kunvad village leader Vivek Patil said, “The shrimp farm would affect the livelihood of villagers.”